EATING THROUGH CONCRETE

 That has been a long speculation as mud tunnels can be frequently seen even on concrete walls too.
 It perhaps created a scare that nothing is ever safe from termites anymore.
 From wood, drywall, foams, plastics and now even concrete?
 It’s a fear of a lifetime.

-But due to the persistence of this termite discussion, professionals finally weigh on the issue.
+But due to the persistence of this termite discussion, termite control professionals finally weigh in on the issue.
 And their answers are all the same.

 Termites do not eat through concrete.